-The State proposes to use 2010 Bond proceeds to fund two segments of the I-93 Project.
-Funds will primarily be used for, but not limited to, the reconstruction and widening of the I-93 mainline and interchange reconstruction in the Towns of Salem and Londonderry, New Hampshire.
+The State proposes to use 2012 Bond proceeds to fund construction contracts in two segments of the I-93 Project.
+Funds will be used primarily in the Towns of Salem and Windham, New Hampshire for reconstruction and widening of I-93 and for interchange reconstruction.